top of page

 Until there's a test, awareness is best!

-Women who have these symptoms almost daily for more than a few weeks should see their doctor, preferably a gynecologist.
+Individuals who have these symptoms almost daily for more than a few weeks should see their doctor, preferably a gynecologist.

 "I have been cancer free for months now.
 I went in for a simple stomach ache and left with the news that I had ovarian cancer.
 Now that I am cancer free thanks to chemo, doctors, and support from my family and community, I want to show back my gratitude by doing this race.
 We are not alone, we are in this together"